-Students at Olmsted Elementary School in Urbandale, Iowa, now have easier access to nutrition with the opening of a food pantry at their school through a partnership between Hy-Vee and Food Bank of Iowa.
+Students at Olmsted Elementary School in Urbandale, Iowa, have easier access to nutrition with the opening of a food pantry at their school through a partnership between Hy-Vee and the Food Bank of Iowa.

-Leaders from Hy-Vee, Food Bank of Iowa and the Urbandale Community School District celebrated the opening Dec.
-8 with a ribbon-cutting event, all-school assembly and tours of the new pantry.
+Leaders from the retailer, food bank and the Urbandale Community School District celebrated the opening Dec.
+8 with a ribbon-cutting, all-school assembly and tours of the pantry.

 “Hy-Vee is proud to be a leader in the important mission of fighting child hunger,” Gosch said.
 “The food pantry at Olmsted Elementary School will remove a barrier for families struggling to put food on the table and help students perform their best in the classroom.”